-Mark Hallett MDPast-President, International Federation of Clinical Neurophysiology; Senior Investigator, Human Motor Control Section, National Institute of Neurological Disorders and Stroke, Bethesda, Maryland
+Mark Hallett MDPast-President, International Federation of Clinical Neurophysiology; President, Functional Neurological Disorder Society; Distinguished NIH Investigator, Human Motor Control Section, National Institute of Neurological Disorders and Stroke, Bethesda, Maryland

-Dr. Hallett is the current Past-President of the International Federation of Clinical Neurophysiology.
+Dr. Hallett is the current Past-President of the International Federation of Clinical Neurophysiology and the President of the newly founded Functional Neurological Disorder Society.
 Since 1984, he has been at the National Institute of Neurological Disorders and Stroke, where he heads the Human Motor Control Section.
 His research work mainly deals with principles of motor control and the pathophysiology of movement disorders.

 Dr. Hallett is past President of the American Association of Neuromuscular and Electrodiagnostic Medicine and the International Parkinson and Movement Disorder Society, and past Vice-President of the American Academy of Neurology.
 He is past Editor-in-Chief of Clinical Neurophysiology and past Associate Editor of Brain.
 He has served, and is now serving, on many editorial boards.
 He is the recipient of many honors and has delivered many named lectures worldwide.